 Based on data from the Centers for Disease Control and Prevention, an estimated one in eight women drinks during her pregnancy, putting her child at risk for a variety of issues including low IQ, learning disabilities, speech and language delays, behavioral problems, vision and hearing problems, and problems with vital organs, among others.

 Alcohol can damage the developing fetal brain and is thought to be particularly harmful to the embryo and fetus during the first three months of pregnancy, a time when a woman may not even be aware she is pregnant.
 Because of this, the National Institute on Alcohol Abuse and Alcoholism recommends that women who are sexually active and not using birth control abstain from drinking, as well as women who are trying to become pregnant.

-Monika Taylor, manager of Outpatient Services at Crouse Hospital's Chemical Dependency Treatment Services, discusses how best to protect your unborn baby.
+Monika Taylor, Director of Behavioral Health at Crouse Hospital's Chemical Dependency Treatment Services, discusses how best to protect your unborn baby.